SyncfusionExamples/ej2-bootsrtap3-scss/README.md

 npm run serve
 ```

-> Change the `~/styles/_bootstrap-variables.scss` and it will be reflecting in the Essential JS 2 components.
+> Change the values in `~/styles/_bootstrap-variables.scss` and it will be reflecting in the Essential JS 2 components.